You may be doubtful that reversing cognitive decline and dementia is even possible.

 Resistant starch is one of the most potent ways to boost your prebiotic intake.
 A convenient way to incorporate more of it into your diet is by using Bob’s Red Mill Unmodified Potato Starch.
 Other high-quality resistant starches include banana flour, plantain flour and waxy maize.
 Cooked and cooled white rice and potatoes also contain some resistant starch.

-For probiotics supplementation, I use and recommend Prescript Assist.
+For probiotics supplementation, I created and take the Optimal Biotics supplement.

 If you want to learn more, check out this post where I share five ways to improve your gut health.